There are many incredible places to visit in Jordan.

 Where to stay, eat and drink in Amman

-Staying in the downtown area is one of the best things to do in Amman, as it means easy access to attractions and restaurants.
+Staying in the downtown area is the best choice, as it means easy access to attractions and restaurants.
 Beware that pretty much all hotels in Amman put the “boutique” label next to their name, whether they are really boutique hotels or not.
 In fact, none of them really is a boutique hotel.

-Having said so, one of the things to do in Amman is staying in a good hotel.
-After having fled a hotel that did not meet my (already low) expectations, I spent most of my time at The Boutique Hotel (which isn’t really a boutique hotel, by the way).
+I enjoyed my stay at The Boutique Hotel (which isn’t really a boutique hotel, by the way).
 The rooms there are modest but comfortable, the showers are powerful and truly hot, the breakfast is good and the owner is a truly loving, welcoming guy who I truly enjoyed talking to.
 Check here to book now and here to read reviews

 Another good place to stay is the Century Park Hotel.

-Sure enough, I recommend as one of the most important things to do in Jordan to do some good research about the hotels, checking online reviews such as those on Trip Advisor, before making a booking.
+Remember to properly research about the hotels, checking online reviews such as those on Trip Advisor, before making a booking.
 And if possible, actually visit the property before committing to a reservation because a lot of them don’t keep their promises.

-Although I really enjoyed the city, I found that one of the nicest things to do in Amman was to actually get out on a day trip.
-I thus took a day trip to Jerash, possibly one of the coolest places to visit in Jordan.
-This city is at about 1 hour drive north of Amman which has some of the best preserved Roman ruins in the Middle East.
+Jerash is the perfect place for a day trip.
+This city is at about 1 hour drive north of Amman and has some of the best preserved Roman ruins in the Middle East.
 At its peak, Jerash had a population of around 20000 people.

-Swimming (or rather, floating) in the Dead Sea is one of the unmissable things to do in Jordan.
-It is possible to go to Amman Beach for the day via public transport from Mihajireen Bus Station.
+Swimming (or rather, floating) in the Dead Sea is a lot of fun.
+You can go to Amman Beach for the day via public transport from Mihajireen Bus Station.
 Or else, opt for a taxi or rent a car.
 Keep in mind that locals swim pretty much fully clothed, and while foreigners are free to wear swimsuits, it’s better to be modest.